lexiewangdl/pyalgo/binary_tree/README.md

 ```

 At node 15, left and right subtrees are both `None`, with height = 0.
 Node 9 adds height of 1 to subtree, so max depth at node 9 is max(0+1, 0+1) = 1.
 Same applies to node 7.
 At node 20, max depth is max(1+1, 1+1) = 2.
 The rest of it is just the same thing.
+(Note: root node is visited last).
 ```angular2html
 Node:  9 	Max depth at node:  1
 Node:  15 	Max depth at node:  1